ASUS ROG Swift Pro PG248QP Monitor Review

 • Limited console compatibility.

 The ASUS ROG Swift Pro PG248QP is decent for office use.
 Its smaller 24-inch size and 1080p resolution make multitasking more challenging, and the text has only decent sharpness.
 Additionally, it has very narrow viewing angles, so the image appears washed out from the sides, making it more difficult to share your screen with another person.
-However, it has great brightness and reflection handling, so it overcomes glare in most environments.
+However, it has great brightness and decent reflection handling, so it overcomes glare in most environments.
 It also has very good ergonomics, so you can adjust the monitor to your preferred position.

 Pros